maxh/maxheinritz.com/_posts/2026-01-31-compatibility-of-values.md

 Values can shift over time.
 Children grow out of their toys, teenagers grow out of their rebellion.
 As adults, we might value income over comfort until we reach a certain level of wealth and then reverse the priority.

 We have some influence over this process.
-Because values are part genetic and part environmental, we can shift them by choosing where we focus our attention and who we spend time with.
+Because values are part genetic and part environmental, we can shift them by shaping our environment -- by choosing where we focus our attention and who we spend time with.
 Given this capacity, it is worth asking: what values should we aspire to hold?

 ## Evaluating values